-Contractionary Fiscal policy: It involves raising taxes or cutting government spending, so that the government spending is less than the tax revenue.
-It cuts up on the aggregate demand in the economy and thus economic growth leading to a reduction in inflationary pressures in the economy.
+Contractionary Fiscal policy: It involves raising taxes or cutting government spending so that government spending is less than the tax revenue.
+It cuts upon the aggregate demand in the economy and thus economic growth leading to a reduction in inflationary pressures in the economy.

 There are four key components of Fiscal Policy are as follows:

 - Taxation Policy – The government gets its revenue by imposing taxes both direct and indirect.
 It is very important for the government to follow a judicious taxation policy and impose correct tax rates because of following two reasons – higher taxes will cause a reduction in the purchasing power of the people leading to decrease in production and investment and lower taxes will leave more money with the general public leading to high spending levels and thus high inflation.

 - Expenditure Policy – Government Expenditure includes Revenue expenditure and capital expenditure.
 The government budget is the most important instrument embodying the expenditure policy of the government.
 The budget is also used for deficit financing i.e.filling the gap between Government spending and income.